-Sharing Dashboards with External Users
+Sharing Workbooks (also known as Dashboards) with External Users

 Sisense for Cloud Data Teams offers a range of options for distributing reports and visualizations.
 When collaborating with external organizations, it is recommended to carefully consider how data will be shared and how to control that access.
 Three methods for securely sharing dashboards are provided - Spaces, Embeds, and Shared Dashboards.
 The method of sharing should be chosen based upon the data being shared and the organization accessing the data, as well as tradeoffs between convenience and security.